NewKnowledge/ibex-d3m-wrapper/README.md

 ## Available Functions

 #### produce
-Produce primitive's best guess for the structural type of each input column.
-The input is a pandas dataframe.
-The output is a dataframe with objects, text and tokens, corresponding to the detected objects, raw text and tokens predicted to be in the supplied images.
+Produce image object classification predictions and OCR for an image provided as an URI or filepath The input is a pandas dataframe.
+The output is described above.